reeshabh90/c-linux-server/readme.md

 <gcc -g routing_update_client.c -o routing_update_client>

 ## Concept
+# Transmission Control Protocol(TCP):
+A connection-oriented protocol used for reliable delivery of data that is not required to be delivered in real time.
+TCP can correct errors in transmission.
+It can detect packets received out of order and put them back in the correct order.
+It eliminates duplication of packets and requests missing packets.

+    * The 3-Way handshake is a TCP/IP network connection mechanism that connects the server and client.
+Before the real data communication process begins, both the client and server must exchange synchronization and acknowledgment packets.

+    * The client sends the SYN (synchronize) message to the server to initiate connection with SYN flag set to 1.
+    After receiving the synchronization request, the server sends the client an acknowledgment by changing the ACK flag to 1.
+    The client sends the ACK (acknowledge) message to the server with ACK flag set to 1.

+# Note:
 Server maintains client connection using File Descriptors.
+# File descriptors(FDs):
-File descriptors are integers that uniquely identify open files within a process.
+FDs are integers that uniquely identify open files within a process.
 When a file is opened, the operating system assigns a non-negative integer to represent that file within the context of the process.